-Hannah Brown Stuns In A Casual, Makeup Free Instagram Photo
+Hannah Brown Stuns In A Casual, Makeup-Free Instagram Photo

 “You’re glowing.
 Thanks for the positivity,” said another follower.

 “Yes!!
 That’s a sign of true strength and I love that about you!
-Keep being a queen and roll tide!!” another person wrote, sharing Brown’s favorite catchphrase.
+Keep being a queen and roll tide!!” another fan wrote, referencing the rallying cry of her alma mater, the University of Alabama.

 “Wow this is so sweet.
 I had the same mindset some time ago, but supporting you and seeing you be vulnerable and open has really helped me to accept that it’s totally okay to wear your heart on your sleeve.
-Thank you for all that encouragement,” one person gushed.
+Thank you for all that encouragement,” a fourth admirer gushed.

 As The Inquisitr previously reported, Brown spent the first few weeks of her quarantine with her ex Tyler Cameron in Florida but has since returned home to be with her family.